simoneb/messa/README.md

 ## Usage

-messa is an ExpressJS application, as such it can either be used standalone or mounted into an existing application
+messa is an ExpressJS application, as such it can either be used standalone or mounted into an existing application.
+If you have an existing application which uses mongoose you will most likely want to mount it there.

 ### Mounted